 The Breville's initial setup was the most laborious of the bunch, taking us a full 35 minutes.
 It does include very detailed instructions that guide you through the process, so it's not confusing, just time consuming.

 Slow But Great Tasting Espresso and Cappuccino

-The Barista Express' relatively low score was mostly due to the fact that it looks and acts like a professional machine, in that it is a semi-automatic machine that asks the user to grind and tamp the coffee and steam milk manually.
+The Barista Express' relatively low score in our ease of use testing is mostly due to the fact that it looks and acts like a professional machine, in that it asks the user to grind and tamp the coffee and steam the milk manually.
 This can take some getting used to, and resulted in the Barista Express logging the slowest time of 5:36 in our cappuccino making time trial.
 It also takes a bit of time to get used to the machine and dial in exactly how to grind and tamp to get a great shot.
 We predict most users will feel confident and be pulling great shots after making 20-40 drinks on the machine.
 Once you get to this point grinding, tamping, and steaming start to feel like second nature and not so arduous.
 Seeing as this machine produced the best espresso we tested, some may not mind this additional labor and learning curve.

 One thing to note about the Barista Express is its pre-infusion feature.
 This hits the coffee with some low pressure water before ramping up to full brewing pressure.
 This lets the coffee even out and settle, which both creates a more consistent shot, and can correct for some small errors in tamping technique.

 The interface lives up to Breville's great reputation.
 All buttons are clearly marked and light up when pressed, and the pressure gauge lets you easily tell if you've messed something up in the prep process and aren't reaching a good brewing pressure (which is clearly marked on the gauge).

 Well Designed Components